 Contact Traces Public Programming

-Care Practices Panel Discussion, Online, please see wattis.org/contact-traces for date in May and other details.
+Care Practices Panel Discussion, Online, please visit the Wattis website for date in May and other details.

 Care Practices brings together creative practitioners exploring manifestations of care from the intimate to the urban environment.
 Mediated through writing, teaching, and curation, their work has long considered the complexity of care work which has become more widely evident over the last year.
 As the importance of care becomes increasingly undeniable, do we hone in on a clearer picture of our interdependence, or do the blurred lines of reciprocity have something else to offer?
 This public conversation invites dialogue around these questions in response to Contact Traces and across these individuals’ diverse practices.